camilamercado/goosebumps/README.md

 	-LIGHT your last match
 	-WALLOW in despair

-At this point, the user makes a tweet with the specific #identifier (ex:#MadMummy01)
+At this point, the user makes a tweet with the specific #identifier (ex:#GooseBumps)

-	ElBarto: Feel? #MadMummy01
+	ElBarto: Feel? #Goosebumps

 Having now a tweet with the correct hashtag to parse through, the program can acknowledge which choice has been used.
 (FEEL)